Contract for Difference (CFD) – Meaning

 - Long Position

-When a trader believes that the price of the underlying asset will increase in the future, then he can open a long position.
-In this, the trader has to buy the contract and hold it till the price increase.
-When the price increases he may sell the contract for a higher closing price and make a profit.
+When a trader believes that the underlying asset’s price will increase in the future, he can open a long position.
+The trader has to buy the contract and hold it until the price increase.
+When the price increases, he may sell the contract for a higher closing price and make a profit.

 - Short Position

-If the trader believes that the price of the underlying asset will decrease in future then he will take a short position.
-In this at the opening price, the trader sells a contract, and when the price decreases he buys the contract at a lower closing price and makes a profit.
+If the trader believes that the underlying asset price will decrease in the future, he will take a short position.
+In this, at the opening price, the trader sells a contract, and when the price decreases, he buys the contract at a lower closing price and makes a profit.

 Advantages of Contract for Difference

-CFD’s provide the trader an opportunity by investing lesser amount and targeting higher profit.
-As the trader only has to pay a margin on his contract, he is actually leveraging his investments manifolds.
-As shown in the previous example, Sam entered into the CFD contract and he could buy 100 oz. of gold for USD 13,500, had he entered into a regular trading contract he would be able to buy only 10 oz. of gold for USD 13,500.
+CFDs provide the trader an opportunity by investing a lesser amount and targeting higher profit.
+As the trader only has to pay a margin on his contract, he is actually leveraging his investment manifolds.
+As shown in the previous example, Sam entered into the CFD contract, and he could buy 100 oz. of gold for USD 13,500, had he entered into a regular trading contract, he would be able to buy only 10 oz. of gold for USD 13,500.

 No Ownership of Underlying Asset

-A great advantage of a CFD contract is that the trader doesn’t need to possess or take ownership of the commodity that he wants to trade in.
-In our previous example imagine Mr. Sam having to safely store a 100 oz. of gold till the trade is completed.
-It is practically not possible to do bulk trade of commodities if one has to take possession of those commodities.
+A great advantage of a CFD contract is that the trader doesn’t need to possess or take ownership of the commodity that he wants to trade-in.
+In our previous example, imagine Mr. Sam having to safely store a 100 oz. of gold till the trade is completed.
+It is practically not possible to make bulk trade of commodities if one has to take possession of those commodities.
 Thus CFD creates an additional opportunity for the traders.

 Cheaper Trading Instrument

-In a CFD the trader can trade on margin, so he will require less capital.
-This, in turn, reduces the opportunity cost of his capital as well as borrowing cost.
-Furthermore, few fees or in some instances no fees are charged from the trader to trade in CFD’s.
+In a CFD, the trader can trade on margin so that he will require less capital.
+This, in turn, reduces the opportunity cost of his capital and borrowing cost.
+Furthermore, few fees or, in some instances, no fees are charged from the trader to trade in CFDs.
 This is because the broker makes money from the spread that traders pay.

-Due to these reasons, a CFD is a cheaper trading instrument compared to other instruments such as stock.
+Due to these reasons, a CFD is a cheaper trading instrument than other instruments such as stock.

 Disadvantages of Contract for Difference

 A contract for difference is highly speculative in nature.
-Due to the leverage attached to these contracts, there is a high chance to make high profits, however, it comes embedded with a chance of incurring heavy losses as well.
-Also, the CFD’s are not very highly regulated.
+Due to the leverage attached to these contracts, there is a high chance of making high profits.
+However, it comes embedded with a chance of incurring heavy losses.
+Also, CFDs are not very highly regulated.
 Thus the brokers don’t work on credibility but on their own reputation.
-All these factors add up and make the contract for difference a comparatively risky investment.1
+All these factors add up and make the contract for difference a comparatively risky investment.